 For most users, JRE is synonymous with ‘Java’ or ‘Java SE’.
 Although the latest version of JRE SE on Oracle.com is 13 (at the time of writing), the recommended version for regular end-users is version 8 (available from Java.com).
 Some software applications might refer to Java 8 as version 1.8.0.
-According to a short archived discussion on the Oracle Community Directory, the reason for Java.com not featuring newer versions of Java is that “Java 8 is planned to be the long term supported code line for end-user platforms.
+According to a short archived discussion on the Oracle Community Directory, the reason for Java.com not featuring newer versions of Java is that “Java 8 is planned to be the long term supported code line for end-user platforms – also referred to a long term release or LTR).
 Releases newer than 8 are planned to be for server and embedded developers”.
 At the time of writing, the latest patch update of Java 8 is 241 (released 14 January 2020).
 Although JRE 8 would be enough for most users, the latest version can still be downloaded from the Java section of Oracle.com instead.

 Different Java editions (i.e. ME, SE and EE) are discussed later on this post.

 Java patch updates

 Apart from version releases (e.g. Java 8 vs. Java 9), each version of Java has patch updates.
 These are smaller updates which are indicated by an u. (e.g. Java 8u240 to Java 8u241).
 As far as I understand, for example, Windows Auto Updates will only prompt for patch updates and not version releases.

 To see if you have Java on your Windows computer, and/or to see what architectural variations, versions and/or patch updates are installed, the Windows Control Panel Uninstall feature can be used.